mohitpai/journey-optimizer.en/help/using/building-journeys/journey-gs.md

 ### Timeout and error in journey activities {#timeout_and_error}

-When editing an action or condition activity, you can define an alternative path in case of error or timeout.
-If the processing of the activity interrogating a third-party system exceeds the timeout duration defined in the journey's properties (**[!UICONTROL Timeout and  error]** field), the second path will be chosen to perform a potential fallback action.
+When editing an action or condition activity, you have the option to specify an alternative path in the event of an error or timeout.
+If the processing of the activity, which involves querying a third-party system, surpasses the duration specified in the journey's properties for timeout and error handling (**[!UICONTROL Timeout and  error]** field), the second path will be selected to execute a fallback action if necessary.

 Authorized values are between 1 and 30 seconds.